ubernostrum/django-flashpolicies/docs/views.rst

    Internally, this is used by all other included views as the mechanism which actually serves the policy file.

+   :param request: The incoming Django
+     :class:`~django.http.HttpRequest`.
    :param policy: The :class:`~flashpolicies.policies.Policy` to serve.
+   :rtype: :class:`~django.http.HttpResponse`

 .. function:: allow_domains(request, domains)

    Serves a cross-domain access policy allowing a list of domains.

-   Note that if this is returned from the URL ``/crossdomain.xml`` on a domain, it will act as a master policy and will not permit other policies to exist on that domain.
+   Note that if this is returned from the URL `/crossdomain.xml` on a domain, it will act as a master policy and will not permit other policies to exist on that domain.
 If you need to set meta-policy information and allow other policies, use the :func:`~flashpolicies.views.metapolicy` view for the master policy instead.

+   :param request: The incoming Django
+     :class:`~django.http.HttpRequest`.
-   :param domains: A list of domains from which to allow access.
-Each
+   :param domains: An :class:`~typing.Iterable` of domains from which
-      value may be either a domain name (e.g., ``"example.com"``) or a wildcard (e.g., ``"*.example.com"``).
+      to allow access.
+Each value may be either a domain name (e.g., `"example.com"`) or a wildcard (e.g., `"*.example.com"`).
 Due to serious potential security issues, it is strongly recommended that you not use wildcard domain values.
+   :rtype: :class:`~django.http.HttpResponse`

 .. function:: metapolicy(request, permitted, domains=None)